The world's most historic airlines still flying

 LOT Polish Airlines (1928)

-Today, LOT flies to more than a hundred destinations across four continents and it’s scooped up some great achievements during its 90-plus years in operation.
-Not only was it the first airline to fly between Warsaw and Los Angeles, it was also the first carrier in Central and Eastern Europe to purchase a Boeing plane, plus it has the largest loyalty programme of any European airline.
+Today, LOT flies to around a hundred destinations across four continents and it’s scooped up some great achievements during its 90-plus years in operation.
+It was the first airline to fly between Warsaw and Los Angeles, it was the first carrier in Central and Eastern Europe to purchase a Boeing plane, and it claims to have the largest loyalty programme of any European airline.

 Iberia (1927)

-The Spanish flag carrier and the largest airline connecting Latin America with Europe, Iberia started life in 1927.
+The Spanish flag carrier and world leader on flights between Latin America and Europe, Iberia started life in 1927.
 But it was a turbulent beginning: Iberia was founded when Spain was ruled by military dictator Miguel Primo de Rivera, who insisted that it must be put under state ownership.
-So it wasn’t until 1937 that Iberia relaunched under the current name, when it began flying planes as part of the nationalist effort during the Spanish Civil War.
+So it wasn’t until 1937 that Iberia relaunched under its current name, when it began flying planes as part of the nationalist effort during the Spanish Civil War.
 In 1944, the airline was nationalised by the Franco regime.

 Miguel Lagoa/Shutterstock